mir-am/LIBTwinSVM/docs/source/bench.rst

 	|          |                |            |           |
 	+----------+----------------+------------+-----------+

+For the experiment with NDC datasets, we set the hyper-parameters of the estimator to default values (i.e. :raw-latex:`\(C=1\)`).
+Moreover, we used linear kernel.
+Table below shows the comparison of LIBTwinSVM with other implementations in terms learning and prediction speed.

 .. table :: The comparison of LIBTwinSVM with other implementations in terms learning and prediction speed.